jonkstro/jonkstro/README.md

   I have a degree in systems analysis and development and I study electrical engineering, currently I'm trying to migrate to Information Technology professional area.
 * I develop systems in PHP and Java;
 * Studying Data Science & Python;
-* Hobby: Studying cyber security
+* Hobby: Studying cyber security and automation/robotics

 <!---
 jonkstro/jonkstro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.